KateOglethorpe/Nutrients_mixing_subtropics/README.md

 # **Mesoscale Eddy Stirring & Microscale Turbulence in Subtropical Gyres**

-This repository contains **six output files** and **MATLAB code** from the research project:
-**"The Role of Mesoscale Eddy Stirring and Microscale Turbulence in Sustaining Biological Production in Subtropical Gyres."**
+This repository contains **output data** and **MATLAB scripts** from the paper: **"The Role of Mesoscale Eddy Stirring and Microscale Turbulence in Sustaining Biological Production in Subtropical Gyres."**
 Co-authors: K. Oglethorpe (ko389@cam.ac.uk), Dr C. Spingys, Dr B. Fernández-Castro, Prof. A. C. Naveira Garabato, Prof. R. G. Williams.
+Paper submitted to *Global Biogeochemical Cycles*.

 ## **Description**
 The six output files (.mat) contain estimates of **nitrate supply to the winter mixed layer** (`WML`) **and thermocline** by: